 T-bone accidents typically occur when someone runs a stop sign or red light, which happens when someone is driving recklessly or using their cell phone while driving.
 This would be a breach of their duty of care.
 Once this breach is established, an experienced personal injury trial lawyer will then show that this breach was the cause of the car accident, which would establish fault or liability.

 Finally, the party bringing a legal action against the other driver must show that they suffered some type of damages, including a medically documented physical injury.

 The most recent reported year saw 5,866 fatalities from single-passenger vehicle and multiple-passenger vehicle T-bone accident events, according to the Insurance Institute for Highway Safety (IIHS).
 A quarter of those fatal auto accidents were caused by T-bone crashes.
 Head-on collisions, which were responsible for nearly 54 percent of all fatal crashes, were the second-most deadly type of motor vehicle collision.

-The passengers are more likely to suffer injuries in a T-Bone accident than the driver.
+The passengers are more likely to suffer injuries, such as car accident head injuries, in a T-Bone accident than the driver.
 According to recent results from the IIHS, 62 percent of the 36,096 people killed in motor vehicle crashes were passengers.
 Frontal collisions caused 15 driver fatalities per million registered passenger vehicles in multi-vehicle accidents.
 Five deaths per million were caused by numerous vehicle side impacts, compared to two deaths per million caused by multiple vehicle rear impacts.